OKLAHOMA SOCIETY OF CERTIFIED PUBLIC ACCOUNTANTS BY-LAWS

 (1) The Board of Directors shall meet at least four times during each fiscal year.

-(2) The Chairman shall designate the time, place and agenda of each meeting of the Board.
-A meeting shall be held within fifteen days after the receipt by the Chairman of a petition for a meeting signed by at least six of the directors.
+(2) The Chair shall designate the time, place and agenda of each meeting of the Board.
+A meeting shall be held within fifteen days after the receipt by the Chair of a petition for a meeting signed by at least six of the directors.

 (3) Notice of each meeting of the Board of Directors shall be provided by the Secretary to each director at least eight days before the date set for the meeting, except as provided in Article V 5.3 (6) below, at the director's last known address as reflected in the official records of the Society.